Centralia, Pennsylvania: Route 61

 Pennsylvania Route 61 was repaired several times until it was closed.
 Smoke and steam caused extensive cracking in the pavement, which led to frequent closure.
 The current route was formerly a detour around the damaged portion during the repairs and became a permanent route in 1993.
 The damaged portion of Route 61 was abandoned, and became known as Graffiti Highway.
 Access berms were placed at both ends of the former route, effectively blocking off the area permanently to vehicular traffic.
 Pedestrian traffic was still possible due to small openings about two feet wide at the northern and southern terminus of the abandoned stretch of road.

 In April 2020, amidst the early part of the COVID-19 pandemic, the property's current owners made the decision to cover over the graffiti on the highway section of old Route 61.
 Several hundred mounds of dirt were laid over the area, thus ending a decades-long fascination with the desolate stretch of road.
 Google Maps overhead satellite-view imagery copyright-dated 2023 shows the former Graffiti Highway almost entirely buried under hundreds of access-denial berms.

 Time capsule

-The town's residents and former residents decided to open a time capsule buried in 1966 a couple of years earlier than planned after someone had attempted to unearth and steal the capsule in May 2014.
+After someone had attempted to unearth and steal it in May 2014, the town's residents and former residents decided in October 2014 to open a time capsule buried in 1966.
 The capsule was not scheduled to be opened until 2016 (50 years after it was buried).
 Items found in the footlocker-sized capsule, which had been inundated with about 12 in of water, included a miner's helmet, a miner's lamp, some coal, a Bible, local souvenirs, and a pair of bloomers signed by the men of Centralia in 1966.

 Mineral rights

 Several current and former Centralia residents believe the state's eminent domain claim was a plot to gain the mineral rights to the anthracite coal beneath the borough.
 Residents have asserted its value to be in the hundreds of millions of dollars, although the exact amount of coal is not known.

-This theory is based on the municipality laws of the state.
-According to state law, when the municipality can no longer form a functioning municipal government, i.e., when there are no longer any residents, the borough legally ceases to exist.
-At that point, the mineral rights, which are owned by the Borough of Centralia, would revert to the Commonwealth of Pennsylvania.